swcarpentry/website/_posts/2017/10/2017-10-16-fave-tools.md

 title: "Blogging for the Carpentries - We Want to Hear From You"
 date: 2017-10-16
 time: "00:00:00"
-category: [ "Community", "Tools", "Knowledge Sharing"]
+tags: [ "Community", "Tools", "Knowledge Sharing"]
 ---

 This is an open invitation to our community members to share their knowledge.